 Once you have learned about the event or position, sit down with the applicant and review the reference form together.
 Make sure you understand what the questions are asking.
-If the reference is for an international event, review the form "Reference Guidelines - Girl Member" or "Reference Guidelines - Adult Member," whichever is applicable.
-Both forms are available at www.forms.girlguides.ca.
-These guidelines will give you very specific instructions about how to complete the forms.

 The applicant should provide you with a copy of the required reference form to work with.
-If you are providing a reference for an international event, you will have to complete Form STG.2 (or STA.2, if the applicant is an adult).
-Answer each question completely and give specific examples of each behaviour.
-For instance, for the question, "How does she get along with her peers?" you could answer:
+Answer each question completely and give specific examples of each behavior.
+For instance, for the question, "How does she get along with her peers?", you could answer:

-She gets along well with her peers.
+"She gets along well with her peers."